huggingface/hub-docs/docs/hub/models-inference.md

 For models from [other libraries](./models-libraries), the API uses [Starlette](https://www.starlette.io) and runs in [Docker containers](https://github.com/huggingface/api-inference-community/tree/main/docker_images).
 Each library defines the implementation of [different pipelines](https://github.com/huggingface/api-inference-community/tree/main/docker_images/sentence_transformers/app/pipelines).

 ## How can I turn off the inference API for my model?

 Specify `inference: false` in your model card's metadata.

+## Why don't I see an inference widget or why can't I use the inference API?

+For some tasks, there might not be support in the inference API, and, hence, there is no widget.
+For all libraries (except 🤗 Transformers), there is a [mapping](https://github.com/huggingface/hub-docs/blob/main/js/src/lib/interfaces/LibrariesToTasks.ts) of library to supported tasks in the API.
+When a model repository has a task that is not supported by the repository library, the repository has `inference: false` by default.

 ## Can I send large volumes of requests?
 Can I get accelerated APIs?